-Idris Elba In Talks To Replace Will Smith In Suicide Squad Sequel
+Idris Elba In Talks To Replace Will Smith In ‘Suicide Squad’ Sequel

 Smith’s exit from the franchise is described as being amicable, as he wasn’t officially signed on for the sequel.
 Ultimately, the decision came down to scheduling conflicts for the Bright actor.

 The Suicide Squad sequel is described as a new take on the franchise that will feature a cast of primarily all-new characters.
-It is not clear as to which characters will return from the first film, which also included portrayals of comic mainstays like the Joker, Captain Boomerang and Killer Croc.
+It is not clear as to which characters will return from the first film, which also included portrayals of comic mainstays like the Joker, Captain Boomerang, and Killer Croc.
 The original film had government operative Amanda Waller imposing a dangerous assignment on the villains, offering them shorter prison sentences in return for completing a secret mission

 Gunn’s Suicide Squad 2 has a release date of August 6, 2021.
 That puts it almost seven years after the director’s film Guardians of the Galaxy, which was his first ever entry big-budget comic book films.
 Gunn was fired by Disney from the third Guardians of the Galaxy movie in July after past offensive tweets of his were uncovered by an online conservative group.
 It wasn’t long before Warner Bros. recruited him for its DC Expanded Universe.